 This Department of Film, Television, and Media speaker series creates a space for film and media scholars and artists/practitioners to engage in dialogues about past and contemporary topics that influence media industries, audiences, and society at large.

-The conversation will explore documentary filmmaking practices in domestic and international settings and the association of documentary with political and social causes.
-The participants are documentary director Rayka Zehtabchi (winner of the 2018 Oscar for Best Documentary Short--Period.
+The conversation explored documentary filmmaking practices in domestic and international settings and the association of documentary with political and social causes.
+The participants were documentary director Rayka Zehtabchi (winner of the 2018 Oscar for Best Documentary Short--Period.
 End of Sentence) and Assistant Professor Joshua Glick, who writes about documentary (and who, in 2018, published Los Angeles Documentary and the Production of Public History, 1958-1977).

 Mavericks and Makers Symposia